All Episodes

 They can.

-They they they certainly can try to deny it.
+They certainly can try to deny it.

-Now, as I mentioned previously, you know, a lot of times when they deny requests, uh people don't continue to fight it.
+Now, as I mentioned previously, you know, a lot of times when they deny requests, people don't continue to fight it.

-Um, but but FOIA litigation is a very, very real thing.
+But FOIA litigation is a very, very real thing.

 Of course, Pfizer didn't want to hand all those over.